British Shell Collectors' Club

 Walter was a very regular exhibitor at BSCC Shell Shows, and was noted for the outstanding quality of the shells he showed – always the best that it was possible to obtain; I recall a stunning exhibit of Pleurotomariidae soon after I joined the Club.
 It is probable that his interest in shells was stimulated by his close business association with Mr Mayer, the founder of the Eaton’s Seashells shop.
 Following Walter’s death in 1990 his family offered his collection to the Natural History Museum in London, and this now forms the majority of the molluscan exhibition in the Museum – well worth a visit for those who haven’t seen it.

 In 1991 the Club Committee decided that "an award in memory of the late Walter Karo will be given for a specimen of outstanding beauty" – a plaque with Cymbiola aulica.
 Perhaps one attraction of this award is that it is not possible to plan an exhibit with this trophy in mind – it really only depends on the opinion of the judges on the day.
-However, that does not make its winning any the less attractive, there having been nine different winners over the 14 years since this trophy was first awarded.
+However, that does not make its winning any the less attractive, there having been 22 different winners over the 30 years since this trophy was first awarded.

 The John Fisher Trophy